-

 - 龙井 (lóng jǐng) means "Dragon Well".

-Thus, the full name of the tea is translated as "Dragon Well of Lion Mountain".
-This name is associated with the place of origin of the tea and its legendary history.
-Often you can find a more general name for this tea - Xihu Longjing (西湖龙井, Xīhú lóngjǐng), which means "Dragon Well of West Lake".
-Shi Feng is one of the most famous regions for the production of this tea.
+Thus, the tea's full name translates as "Dragon Well of Lion Mountain."
+This name evokes the tea's origin and its legendary history.
+A more general name for this tea is often found—Xihu Longjing (西湖龙井, Xīhú lóngjǐng), meaning "Dragon Well of West Lake."
+Shi Feng is one of the most famous regions for producing this tea.

 History and origin

-Legend has it that Longjing tea originated about 1,500 years ago.
-Locals discovered that the tea bushes growing near a spring (which they called the "Dragon Well") had a unique taste and aroma.
-Since then, this tea has become one of the most prized and beloved drinks in China.
+Legend has it that Longjing tea originated around 1,500 years ago.
+Local residents discovered that the tea bushes growing near a spring (which they called "Dragon Well") possessed a unique flavor and aroma.
+Since then, this tea has become one of the most prized and beloved beverages in China.

 Production

-Longjing tea is produced in the West Lake area of Zhejiang Province.
-It is made from young shoots of the tea bush, which are hand-picked in early spring.
-After picking, the leaves undergo special processing, including fixing, roasting and drying.
+Longjing tea is produced in the West Lake region of Zhejiang Province.
+It is made from young shoots of the tea bush, hand-picked in early spring.
+After picking, the leaves undergo a special processing process, including fixing, roasting, and drying.

 Taste and aroma

-Shi Feng Longjing has a bright, fresh and sweet taste with light nutty notes.
-The aroma of the tea is rich, floral, with hints of jasmine and honey.
-The tea infusion is transparent, light yellow.
+Shi Feng Longjing has a bright, fresh, and sweet flavor with subtle nutty notes.
+The tea's aroma is rich and floral, with hints of jasmine and honey.
+The tea infusion is clear and light yellow.

 Beneficial properties